Elprea/Elprea/README.md

 - [Github Link](https://github.com/Elprea/ContraGO2021)

 #### Digital Twinning of a Human Project
-- Currently working in private as a school project.
+- A private school project.
 This is an AI chatbot that constantly interacts to the users.
 - This is my biggest project so far!
 Using Unreal Engine as the base of the program.
 Stay tuned!

 ## Future Projects